Remote Internet Experiments

 („Maruška“)

-K8055-MARIE is our application that enables remote control of the board Velleman K8055(N).
-We are still developing this app, you can try the current version in demos on this site.
+K8055-MARIE is our application that allows remote control of the Velleman K8055(N) board.
+We are still developing this application, you can try the current version in the demos on this site.

-- "Come on, dammit, let's try to avert this catastrophe!"
+"Come on, damn it, let's try to avert this disaster!"

 (Remote-LAB GymKT)